-9.4.13 Sponsoring Witness.
+9.4.14 Sponsoring Witness.

 Each exhibit that is offered into evidence shall have a "sponsoring witness."
-One of the purposes of having a sponsoring witness associated with an exhibit it to establish a foundation for the exhibit and to prevent exhibits from coming into the record that have no explanation regarding it.
-Sponsoring witness testimony does not necessarily have to be in the form of live testimony if all parties (Complainant(s), Respondent(s) and Staff) are in agreement to allow otherwise.
-For example, if parties are willing to stipulate and agree to designate portions of deposition testimony into the record in lieu of live testimony, along with certain exhibits that were discussed during the deposition, such request will generally be permitted, as long as the exhibit was clearly identified and discussed during the deposition and that the deposition pages discussing the exhibit are included in the designation.
+One of the purposes of having a sponsoring witness associated with an exhibit is to establish a foundation for the exhibit.
+Sponsoring witness testimony does not necessarily have to be in the form of live testimony if all parties are in agreement to allow otherwise.
+For example, if parties are willing to stipulate and agree to designate portions of deposition testimony into the record in lieu of live testimony, along with certain exhibits that were discussed during the deposition, such request will generally be permitted, as long as the exhibit was clearly identified and discussed during the deposition and the deposition pages discussing the exhibit are included in the designation.

-Except in an investigation in which there is no participating Respondent, if a party believes evidence to be non-controversial and to be appropriate for receipt in evidence without a sponsoring witness, that party may present with each such exhibit on or before the due date set forth in the procedural schedule: (1) an affidavit or declaration that the declarant prepared or someone under the declarant's direction prepared the exhibit; (2) a request that the exhibit be received in evidence without a witness at the trial; and (3) a statement of grounds for receiving the exhibit in evidence without a witness at the trial.
+Except in an investigation in which there is no participating Respondent, if a party believes evidence to be non-controversial and to be appropriate for receipt in evidence without a sponsoring witness, that party may present with each such exhibit on or before the due date set forth in the procedural schedule: (1) an affidavit or declaration that the declarant prepared or someone under the declarant's direction prepared the exhibit; (2) a request that the exhibit be received in evidence without a witness at the hearing; and (3) a statement of grounds for receiving the exhibit in evidence without a witness at the hearing.
 Any party who wishes to cross-examine the declarant may object in writing within three (3) days of service of the affidavit or declaration and request, specifying whom the party intends to examine.
 In the absence of objections, and upon good cause shown, the exhibit shall be received in evidence without a witness subject to the right of objection on other grounds.